shelbyspees/speesblog/_posts/2016-06-24-adhd-treatment.md

 I read all the self-improvement books and motivational websites I could get my hands on.

-Why couldn't I be like a Sim?
-Put tasks on my calendar and I just do them.
-Whenever I put things on my calendar I'd feel increasingly guilty as time slipped by and nothing happened.
-I'd get depressed, which was counterproductive.
+If only I could be like a Sim.
+Put tasks on my calendar and I'll just do them.

+Nope, I put tasks on my calendar and they just go unfinished or often unstarted.
+I'd feel increasingly guilty as time slipped by and nothing happened.
+This just made me depressed, which is counterproductive.

 There were periods when the advice worked, and over the years I developed amazing coping mechanisms and accomplished some really cool things.
+But then they stopped working and I'd go back to being frustrated and depressed and steeped in self-loathing.

-But I could never scratch the underlying problem--a problem I knew was there but couldn't identify.
+Coping mechanisms and productivity tools were a band-aid.
+I could never scratch the underlying problem--a problem I knew was there but couldn't identify.
 Since I couldn't identify it, I had no way to solve it.
 I was stuck.

 ## Self-hate